 Attach buttons or small round pieces of felt for buttons.
 Glue is the best here.

-Cut hat out of black fabric and sew the hat onto the head.
+Cut the snowman's hat out of black felt and sew the hat onto the head.
 NOTE: If you want a stuffed hat, cut out two pieces of hat-shaped felt, stuff with batting and sew around.